janboddez/scrobbble/README.md

 ## I use foobar2000, How Do I Get This to Work?
 (This is extremely niche, but) you'll probably need to install [this 10-year-old plugin](https://www.foobar2000.org/components/view/foo_audioscrobbler), but not before you've used a hex editor to modify its baked-in scrobbling endpoint.
 [This Reddit post](https://web.archive.org/web/20180522184216/https://www.reddit.com/r/foobar2000/comments/3zaiy6/guide_to_librefm_scrobbling_lastfm_backup_to/) explains how to do that.

+(My endpoint, turns out, was too long, and I set up a shorter URL which redirects to it to work around that limitation.)

 Then, add your credentials to File > Preferences > Tools > Audioscrobbler.